-How Does Bankruptcy Affect Custody and Child Support?
+How Does Bankruptcy Affect Custody and Child Support in Pennsylvania?

 Bankruptcy and divorce are closely intertwined, and filing for Chapter 7 or Chapter 13 can have a significant impact on matters like child custody and domestic support.
 If you file for bankruptcy, can the courts take away your custody rights?
 Will you still have to pay off your child support debts?
 Our Pennsylvania bankruptcy lawyers explore some of the potential legal outcomes.